 The Test for Medical Studies (TMS) is relevant as a selection criterion in almost all admission quotas at Heinrich Heine University Düsseldorf since 2020!

-The next TMS will take place on May 8, 9, 29 and 30, 2021 at various locations throughout Germany.
+The TMS takes place in spring and fall at various locations throughout Germany.

-In addition to the main Hochschulstart procedure, we allocate around 70 study places via so-called "advance quotas".
+In addition to the main Hochschulstart procedure, we allocate further study places via so-called "advance quotas".
 In addition to applications for second degree programs, hardship cases and international applicants from non-EU countries, these also include the "country doctor quota".

 In North Rhine-Westphalia, 7.6% of medical study places are allocated via the rural doctor quota.
 In this case, applications are not submitted via Hochschulstart, but via the NRW State Center for Health.
 The rural doctor quota is intended to ensure the long-term provision of general medical care in rural areas.